luniehq/lunie/README.md

 $ yarn testnet
 ```

-To run Voyager on a specific testnet from the [testnets](https://github.com/tendermint/testnets) repo:
+To run Voyager on a specific testnet, see the [status page](https://github.com/cosmos/cosmos-sdk/blob/develop/cmd/gaia/testnets/STATUS.md) for a list of available testnets.

 ```bash
 $ yarn testnet <networkName>